rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 databases backed and supported by engineers who specialize in MySQL workloads.
 Cloud Databases is a fully managed service for customers who want to focus on developing their applications and not worry about the underlying infrastructure.
-The service offers on demand backups and restores, integrated monitoring, redundant storage, scalability to grow based on your application needs, and full control of your database.
+The service offers on high availability, scheduled backups, on-demand backups and restores, integrated monitoring, redundant storage, replication, scalability to grow based on your application needs, and full control of your database.

 #### What instance sizes do you currently support?